kenial/tornado-test-c10m/README.md

 Goals
 -----
-Many articles about setting up C10M (10,000,000 concurrent connections) server out there, and you can find out code samples in node.js, usually supporting WebSocket.
-I'm working on a project using Tornado and wanna make some codes that:
+Many articles about setting up C10M (10,000,000 concurrent connections) server out there, and you can find out code samples, usually supporting WebSocket.
+This sample code is backed by Tornado and supports TCP / WebSocket.

- - works on one host (can be handled as a test case for unit test)
- - supports both TCP and WebSocket

-That's it.
-Basically, this server is just an echo server, but there is some workaround for C10M. (such as assigning multiple ports, because one address, represented as *IP:port*, can accept 65k connections)
+Basically, server in this code is just an echo server, but there is some workaround for C10M.

 How to run